SeUniVr/RestTestGen/README.md

 ## <a id="core-features"></a> Features
 The core of the RestTestGen framework provides the following features:
 - custom parser for OpenAPI specifications v3 in JSON format (we dropped Swagger Codegen that caused instability)
   - please convert Swagger 2.0 files or YAML specifications to JSON v3 specification using [https://editor.swagger.io/](https://editor.swagger.io/)
+  - combined parameter schemas (OneOf, AllOf, AnyOf) are supported by the parser, but currently not used in our strategies (wip)
 - the Operation Dependency Graph (ODG), that models data dependency among operations
 - dictionaries storing values observed at testing time
 - smart parameter management using hierarchical data structures